Mark D McHale: Eureka Street

 Rob Cox: Hartford Street

 Rob Cox has been a resident of the Castro neighborhood since 1991.
 He is a working artist with his painting studio out at the former Hunters Point Naval Shipyard.
 Rob has been a member of EVNA since 1997 and has served as Secretary on the Board of Directors since 2010.
 Rob served four years in the US Navy and has a background in college admissions recruitment.
 He has worked as a corporate trainer for several Bay Area companies.
 He served for two years as the Executive Director for a local non-profit art organization.
 He is also a Master Trainer for the Indoor Cycling Group.

-Long-time Board Member, Judy Hoyem, is retiring from service on the Board of Castro/Eureka Valley Neighborhood Association.
-However, Judy remains involved with EVNA as a member of the Planning and Land Use Committee.
-We are grateful for her years of service.
+Long-time Board Member, Judy Hoyem, has retired from service on the Board of Eureka Valley Neighborhood Association.
+However, Judy remains involved as a member of the EVNA and an advisor to the Planning and Land Use Committee.
+We are grateful for her many years of service.
 Judy has been a resident of 17th Street since 1971.
-She is a long-time member of EVPA/EVNA; a long-time member of the Planning Committee, Chair of the Committee several times, most recently for the past three years.
+She is a long-time member of EVPA/EVNA and served as a long-time member of the Planning Committee, Chair of the Committee several times.
 Her neighborhood efforts are informed by concern for others, neighborliness, and the promotion of community, ideals that she tries to manifest by working together with others on mutual goals.
-She has a particular interest in maintaining the friendliness, livability, and affordability of Castro/Eureka Valley even as the Upper Market area explodes with new high-end housing and many new businesses.
+She has a particular interest in maintaining the friendliness, livability, and affordability of Eureka Valley.